reinteractive-open/installfest_guides/source/guides/installfest/finishing_a_basic_blog.md

 Your blog works, it has posts and comments but it doesn't feel like your own.
 We're going to add in a header and footer which will allow users to navigate a little more easily and will give you the chance to personalise your blog a bit more.
-In all web-pages the header and footer are generally common across all pages, Rails gives us a layout file that lets us make these sorts of changes to every page at once.
+In all web pages the header and footer are generally common across all pages, Rails gives us a layout file that lets us make these sorts of changes to every page at once.